Agile Working Policy

 Maintaining Clear Communications

-Having agile working practices in place means colleagues won’t always be working at the same place or time as their line manager and other colleagues.
+Having agile working practises in place means colleagues won’t always be working at the same place or time as their line manager and other colleagues.
 This makes effective communications between a colleague and all their key stakeholders even more important.

 To aid effective communications, the following should be in place when working on an agile basis: